 - Norman Rogge, deceased, Jesuit priest: Criminal charges: Contributing to the delinquency of a minor, 1967; Sexual battery, 1985 (14-year-old victim).
 Rogge also worked in Texas, California, Kansas, Alabama, and Louisiana.

 - Robert Schaeufele, priest: Schaeufele was convicted of abuse charges in 2003 and sentenced to 30 years in prison.
 The church documented 22 or more known victims.
-The diocese settled cases with 12 men.
+The Diocese settled cases with 12 men.

 - Jeremiah Spillane, priest, Legion of Christ: Spillane was a Chaplain at a Catholic High School in the Diocese of Venice.
 He was convicted in 1997 of internet solicitation of a minor boy.
 He admitted to prior abuses in Mexico.